rubychilds/ai-ethics/docs/guidelines/eu.md

 ### Best for:

-What should practitioners use this tool for?
-Are there any scenarios / use cases in which this tool is particularly helpful vs. useless?
+_What should practitioners use this tool for?
+Are there any scenarios / use cases in which this tool is particularly helpful vs. useless?_

--

-specialist to go in and restructure organisation. not suitable for data science teams.
+- specialist to go in and restructure organisation. not suitable for data science teams.

--

-could re-purpose this to being user friendly - split it up to be more process driven.
+- could re-purpose this to being user friendly - split it up to be more process driven.

 ### Pros & cons

 _What are the benefits of this tool?_

-_What are the challenges in using this tool? _
+_What are the challenges in using this tool?_

-Structure makes it difficult to navigate.
+- structure makes it difficult to navigate.
 You need a specialist to integrate this.

 ### Limitations, especially any technical issues

-##